-3. Regulatory Note, Qualifying Investor AIF and Eligible Investors by the Central Bank.
+3. Regulatory Note, Qualifying Investor AIF and Eligible Investors

+The Fund is both authorised and supervised by the Central Bank.
+The Fund is authorised to be marketed solely to "Qualifying Investors" as defined in the Prospectus and in accordance with the AIF Rulebook issued by the Central Bank.
 While the ICAV is authorised by the Central Bank as a "Qualifying Investor AIF", the Central Bank has not set any limits or other restrictions on the investment objectives, the investment policies or the degree of leverage which may be employed by the Fund.